stkao05/sudoku/README.md

 ## Features

+- A working and playable Sudoku web-based game
 - Arrow key navigation
-- Progress is automatically save within
+- User's progress is automatically save to browser's local storage

-## Improvement

-- Game history: keep track of which game the users have played.
-This could be helpful to suggest new game to users